M: 0423 800 109

 Two UNSW Canberra astrophysicists have played a role in helping scientists witness a cataclysmic event for the first time – the merging of two neutron stars, resulting in a kilonova explosion.

 "This is a major breakthrough.
-This is the first time we have seen gravitational waves from the merger of two neutron stars,” says Dr Seitenzahl.
+This is only the second time we have seen gravitational waves from the merger of two neutron stars,” says Dr Seitenzahl.

 Astronomers, using a fleet of telescopes from the European Southern Observatory (ESO), picked up the explosion on August 17, this year.